Walter George (athlete): Amateur career

-George turns professional: The 1885 challenge mile
+Professional career

 With nothing more to prove in the amateur world, George turned professional in 1885 and challenged Cummings over the mile.

-The long-awaited mile challenge race was held on 31 August 1885 at Lillie Bridge, witnessed by some 30,000 spectators.
+The long-awaited mile challenge race was held on 31 August 1885 at Lillie Bridge, London, witnessed by some 30,000 spectators.
 Crowds of people angry they had been denied entry broke through the closed entry gates and ended up completely encircling the running track both inside and out.

 Cummings arrived at 5:30 pm and walked two laps of the track.
 George, caught in traffic, arrived shortly before 6:00 pm and climbed over the crowd with a ladder as the risk of injury pushing through the crowd was too great.
 Nevertheless, both runners had to force their way through the crowds with their handlers.